dwaite/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 ** Editor's NOTE: Not sure if c_token is really needed. **

-In this phase, the OP obtains an access token (and optionally refresh token) that is bound to the current user so that the OP can obtain the claims about the current user from the CP subsequently without taking the user to the CP and show them the consent dialogue for every RP requests.
+In this phase, the IW obtains an access token (and optionally refresh token) that is bound to the current user so that the IW can obtain the claims about the current user from the IA subsequently without taking the user to the IA and show them the consent dialogue for every CC requests.

-1. This has to be done at least once for each CP that a user of an OP who wishes to use the facility this document explains.
+1. This has to be done at least once for each IA that a user of an IW who wishes to use the facility this document explains.
-1. To obtain the grant, the OP MUST use OpenID Connect Authentication Request.
+1. To obtain the grant, the IW MUST use OpenID Connect Authentication Request.
 1. The Claims to be granted MUST be specified with `c_token` parameter.

-The CP MUST show a dialogue to the Subject explaining that the OP will be getting signed claims set from this CP as appropriate to provide claims to RPs as directed by the Subject.
+The IA MUST show a dialogue to the Subject explaining that the IW will be getting signed claims set from this IA as appropriate to provide claims to CCs as directed by the Subject.

-The dialogue MUST provide the link to the `policy_url` provided by the OP during its registration.
+The dialogue MUST provide the link to the `policy_url` provided by the IW during its registration.

 The actual act of granting MUST involve active user interaction.

-The grant that is to be obtained in this phase SHOULD be sufficiently large so that it will reduce the number of times that OP needs to take the Subject to the CP to obtain additional grants.
+The grant that is to be obtained in this phase SHOULD be sufficiently large so that it will reduce the number of times that IW needs to take the Subject to the IA to obtain additional grants.

-## Delivery Phase (RP Phase)
+## Delivery Phase (CC Phase)

-In Delivery Phase, the claims are delivered to RP.
+In Delivery Phase, the claims are delivered to CC.
 To do so, it typically goes through the following steps:

-1. (Claims Request) An RP makes an OpenID Connect Authentication Request with extension parameters defined in this document to the OP.
+1. (Claims Request) An CC makes an OpenID Connect Authentication Request with extension parameters defined in this document to the IW.
-1. (Request Verification) The OP verifies if the request is valid.
+1. (Request Verification) The IW verifies if the request is valid.
-1. (Subject Granting) The OP shows dialogue to the Authenticated Subject if it grants the access to the claims and obtains grant from the Subject.
+1. (Subject Granting) The IW shows dialogue to the Authenticated Subject if it grants the access to the claims and obtains grant from the Subject.
-1. (Claims Collection) The OP accesses relevant Claims Endpoints with Access Tokens to collect signed claims.
+1. (Claims Collection) The IW accesses relevant Claims Endpoints with Access Tokens to collect signed claims.
-1. (Claims Delivery) The OP delivers the collected claims through ID Token, UserInfo endpoint, and/or Claims Endpoint if it supports.
+1. (Claims Delivery) The IW delivers the collected claims through ID Token, UserInfo endpoint, and/or Claims Endpoint if it supports.
-1. (Claims Verification) The RP verifies the recieved response.
+1. (Claims Verification) The CC verifies the recieved response.

 Claims Collection MAY be done out of sync.
-That is, the signed claim sets can be obtained before the RP requests.
+That is, the signed claim sets can be obtained before the CC requests.
 This is typically the case when claims are provided through the W3C Verifiable Credentials container.

-### Claims Request by RP to OP
+### Claims Request by CC to IW

-For an RP to request claims according to this document, the RP
+For an CC to request claims according to this document, the CC

-1. MUST use the OpenID Connect Authentication Request with extension parameters defined in this document to the OP; and
+1. MUST use the OpenID Connect Authentication Request with extension parameters defined in this document to the IW; and
 1. MAY use Pushed Authorization Request.

-### RP authentication and the request verification
+### CC authentication and the request verification

-Upon receit of the request, the OP
+Upon receit of the request, the IW

-1. MUST verify that the request is not tampered and is from a valid registered RP if the request is signed; and
+1. MUST verify that the request is not tampered and is from a valid registered CC if the request is signed; and
 1. MUST at least verify that the client_id is valid and make sure that the autorization code that it is going to return will be bound to this client_id if the request is not signed.

-NOTE: RP MUST be authenticated at one point or another before completion of the transaction.
+NOTE: CC MUST be authenticated at one point or another before completion of the transaction.

 ### Subject Granting

-After verifying the request, the OP
+After verifying the request, the IW

 1. MUST authenticate the Subject if it has not yet been;
-1. MUST show the Subject what is being requested from the RP;
+1. MUST show the Subject what is being requested from the CC;
-1. MUST show the Subject the link to the RP provided policy_url; and
+1. MUST show the Subject the link to the CC provided policy_url; and
 1. MUST obtain grant from the Subject through explicit action.

 ### Claims Collection

-The OP collects the required claims from relevant Claims Endpoints.
+The IW collects the required claims from relevant Claims Endpoints.
-This process can be performed before the RP's request.
+This process can be performed before the CC's request.

 #### Claims Endpoint Request

-For claims collection, the OP
+For claims collection, the IW

 1. MUST send OAuth protected resource request to the Claims Endpoint using previously obtained Access Token;
 1. MUST send `claims` parameter to minimize the collected claims to what is necessary;
-1. MUST send `uid` parameter if binding between the claim set and the response to the RP is sought; and
+1. MUST send `uid` parameter if binding between the claim set and the response to the CC is sought; and
 1. SHOULD send `aud` parameter.

 Addionally,